nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 {{/callout}}

-If you want to disable Elasticsearch and use the SQL database&nbsp;as the default backend for audit logs you can simply update this property in&nbsp;`nuxeo.conf`:
+If you want to disable Elasticsearch and use the SQL database as the default backend for audit logs you can simply update this property in `nuxeo.conf`:

 ```
 audit.elasticsearch.enabled=false
 ```

-## {{> anchor 'triggeringsqltoelasticsearchauditlogsmigration'}}Triggering SQL to Elasticsearch Audit Logs Migration
+## Triggering SQL to Elasticsearch Audit Logs Migration

-When upgrading a Nuxeo instance from a version lower than 7.3 to 7.3 or higher, if you decide to use Elasticsearch as a backend for audit logs you need to add the following property to&nbsp;`nuxeo.conf` to trigger the migration of existing audit log entries.
+When upgrading a Nuxeo instance from a version lower than 7.3 to 7.3 or higher, if you decide to use Elasticsearch as a backend for audit logs you need to add the following property to `nuxeo.conf` to trigger the migration of existing audit log entries.

 ```
 audit.elasticsearch.migration=true
 ```

-This will launch a background job&nbsp;at server startup to migrate data from the&nbsp;`nxp_logs`,&nbsp;`nxp_logs_extinfo` and&nbsp;`nxp_logs_mapextinfo` tables of the SQL database to the `${audit.elasticsearch.indexName}`&nbsp;Elasticsearch index.
+This will launch a background job at server startup to migrate data from the `nxp_logs`, `nxp_logs_extinfo` and `nxp_logs_mapextinfo` tables of the SQL database to the `${audit.elasticsearch.indexName}` Elasticsearch index.

 Migration uses batch processing.
-The number of log entries processed per batch can be configured by adding the folllowing property to&nbsp;`nuxeo.conf`:
+The number of log entries processed per batch can be configured by adding the folllowing property to `nuxeo.conf`:

 ```
 audit.elasticsearch.migration.batchSize=5000
 ```

 Default value is 1000\.
-As an example, we successfully tested migration of 22.000.000 log entries with an average speed of 1500 entries / second using&nbsp;`audit.elasticsearch.migration.batchSize=10000`&nbsp;on a Linux virtual machine with two cores, 4 GB RAM, a local PostgreSQL instance and an embedded Elasticsearch instance.
+As an example, we successfully tested migration of 22.000.000 log entries with an average speed of 1500 entries / second using `audit.elasticsearch.migration.batchSize=10000` on a Linux virtual machine with two cores, 4 GB RAM, a local PostgreSQL instance and an embedded Elasticsearch instance.

-Once the migration is done you should remove the&nbsp;`audit.elasticsearch.migration` property from&nbsp;`nuxeo.conf`, else you wil see a warning about it in the logs.
+Once the migration is done you should remove the `audit.elasticsearch.migration` property from `nuxeo.conf`, else you wil see a warning about it in the logs.

-## {{> anchor 'rebuildingtheindex'}}Rebuilding the Repository Index
+## Rebuilding the Repository Index

 If you need to reindex the whole repository, you can do this from the **Admin** > **Elasticsearch** > **Admin** tab.